403.4 Curriculum: Special Topics

 Special Topic Undergraduate Courses.

-- 191, 291,391 and 491 are numbers reserved for special topics or experimental courses.
-Departments who wish to experiment with new subject matter, to meet demands voiced by the community, etc. will use these numbers.
+- The catalog numbers reserved for special topics or experimental courses are: 191, 291, 391 and 491.
+Faculty who wish to offer a special topics course in order to experiment with a new subject matter, meet demands voiced by the community, enhance offerings for increased workforce preparedness, and the like, will use these numbers in course scheduling.

-- Initial approval to offer a 191, 291, 391 or 491 course must be secured from the office of the Provost/Vice Chancellor for Academic Affairs before it appears in the schedule of classes.
-Request for approval will require all pertinent data about the course: a description of the content, the number of units, the reason for offering it, etc. Subsequent approval for the same course must be secured from the appropriate college dean.
+- Approval to offer a special topics course must be secured from the Office of the Provost/Vice Chancellor for Academic Affairs before it appears in the schedule of classes.
+Requests for approval require all pertinent data about the course such as a description of the course content, the number of credit hours, the reason for the offering, and evidence of appropriate instructor credentials (if requested).
+Subsequent approval for the same course must be secured from the appropriate College Dean.

-- No program area may ordinarily offer more than two courses under the 191, 291,391 or 491 numbers in any one semester (with exception of Continuing Education and Summer Session).
+- No program area may offer more than two special topics courses in any one semester as standard practice (with the exception of Continuing Education and Summer Session).

-- Colleges may not offer under the 191,291,391 or 491 numbers courses which have been disapproved by the Academic Senate, nor subject matter which infringes on or duplicates the offerings of other departments.
+- Colleges may not offer special topics courses which have been disapproved by the Academic Senate, nor those involving a subject matter which infringes on or duplicates the offerings of other departments.

 Special Topic Graduate Courses.

-- Graduate courses carrying 591 numbers are comparable to undergraduate 391 or 491 courses; however contain expanded content and/or a research component.
-This number is to be used for graduate level courses that are experimental in nature or that are known as "Special Topics" courses that vary from academic semester to academic semester or professor to professor.
+- Graduate courses carrying the 591 designation can be comparable to undergraduate 391 or 491 courses in subject matter.
+However, these courses are taught at an enhanced level of rigor and required analysis and may contain expanded content and/or a research component.
+This number is to be used for graduate level courses that are experimental in nature or for those courses that are known as "Special Topics" and cover themes that vary from academic semester to academic semester or professor to professor.

-- Program areas wishing to offer 591 courses must submit their request through regular college channels to the Dean of the College in advance of the copy deadlines for the schedule of classes.
+- Program areas wishing to offer courses with a 591 designation must submit their request through regular college channels and to the Dean of the College in advance of the publishing deadlines for the schedule of classes.
 Approvals to offer such courses are for "one time only"; additional approvals will be expected for repeated offerings.